Inner Ear Infection (Otitis Interna) in Dogs

 What are the clinical signs of an inner ear infection?

-The signs of otitis interna depend upon the severity and the extent of the infection.
+The signs of otitis interna depend on the severity and the extent of the infection.
 Some dogs may show no outward signs, but you may notice your dog is reluctant to chew or seems to be in pain when opening his mouth.
 He may shake his head or paw at the affected ear.

 Your dog may develop a head tilt, usually to the side of the infected ear, and he may even lean, fall, or roll toward the infected side.
 His balance may be completely altered, making it difficult to walk properly, and he may walk in circles toward the side of the infected ear.
 If both ears are involved, you may see him swing his head from side to side and have difficulty staying on his feet.
 Also, dogs with active otitis interna cannot hear on the affected side(s).